inaamul09/Capstone-Project-1/README.md

 I encourage viewers to look beyond the lack of CSS in this project and to focus on the overall design and layout.
 I am confident that this resume is still professional and visually appealing, even without the use of CSS.

 Thank you for your time and consideration.

-This project is affliated with Udemy Course Content